googleapis/release-please-action/README.md

         if: ${{ steps.release.outputs.release_created }}
 ```

-> Note: `if: ${{ steps.release.outputs.release_created }}` ensures that publication
-will only occur when Release Please has created a new release on GitHub.

-_So that you can keep 2FA enabled for npm publications, we recommend setting
+> So that you can keep 2FA enabled for npm publications, we recommend setting
-`registry-url` to your own [Wombat Dressing Room](https://github.com/GoogleCloudPlatform/wombat-dressing-room) deployment._
+`registry-url` to your own [Wombat Dressing Room](https://github.com/GoogleCloudPlatform/
+wombat-dressing-room) deployment.

 ## License